 McKinney Followed Her Mormon Obsession Across The Atlantic

-Sex that McKinney would later claim led to a pregnancy and miscarriage and that Anderson would deeply regret due to his religious belief to wait until marriage.
-Not to mention the fanaticism that their intimacy would yield in McKinney later.
+McKinney would later claim this sexual encounter led to a pregnancy and miscarriage, and Anderson would deeply regret the experience due to his religious belief to wait until marriage - not to mention the fanaticism that their intimacy would yield in McKinney later.
 McKinney hired a detective to track down Anderson and when she discovered he was in England on his Mormon mission, she followed him there with her friend Keith May.